spinks/LioninWinterBall/README.md

 - `body` — the content of the notification
 - `datetime` — A date time string that can be parsed through the javascript [Date function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), example: `2019-12-12T10:00:00Z`.
 This is the time at which the notification is set for.

-Note if you update these after they have been released to users the scheduled notification will not change unless they cancel and reenable the notification.
+Note if you update these after they have been released to users the scheduled notification will not change unless they cancel and re-enable the notification.

 ##### Implementing